WV Local Technical Assistance Program

 Do not cut directly overhead.

-Shut off or release throttle prior to retreating.
+Shut off or release the throttle before retreating.

-Shut off or engage the chain brake whenever the saw is carried more than 50 feet, or across hazardous terrain.
+Shut off the saw or engage the chain brake whenever it is carried more than 50 feet or across hazardous terrain.

-Be prepared for kickback; use saws that reduce kickback danger (chain brakes, low kickback chains, guide bars, etc.).
+Be prepared for kickback, and use saws that reduce kickback danger, including chain brakes, low-kickback chains and guide bars.

 Personal Protective Equipment Requirements

-Personal protective equipment (PPE), for the head, ears, eyes, face, hands, and legs are designed to prevent or lessen the severity of injuries to loggers and other workers using chain saws.
+Personal protective equipment (PPE) for the head, ears, eyes, face, hands and legs is designed to prevent or lessen the severity of injuries to loggers and other workers using chain saws.

-PPE must be inspected prior to use on each work shift to ensure it is in serviceable condition
+PPE must be inspected before use on each work shift to ensure it is in serviceable condition.

 The following PPE must be used when hazards make it necessary: